ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 but it doesn't compare to a developer's salary
 It has been a labor of love because I `really believe`_ in improving documentation for developers [#f1]_.

-It is ten times harder to get a company to donate money to a project than to buy a product.
-Asking individuals to give us money instead of companies is asking the people who are actually doing the open source work to support us.
-The companies benefiting from open source should be supporting the ecosystem much more than they are. [#f2]_

-Companies have the same issues with documentation that open source has. [#f3]_ However, running Read the Docs is not trivial.
+Companies have the same issues with documentation that open source has. [#f2]_ However, running Read the Docs is not trivial.
 There are a lot of moving pieces,